aleattene/js-challenges/README.md

-# js-codewars-challenges
+# js-challenges
-List of solved "codewars" challenges, ordered by difficulty.
+List of solved challenges (codewars and edibit).